emmercm/www/src/blog/the-concept-of-deployments.md

 > It works on both my machine and in staging, shouldn't it work in production?
 Why do I need to check?

-There's always differences in environments, and differences like higher load at scale can make code behave differently.
+There are always differences in environments, and differences like higher load at scale can make code behave differently.

 You should also check the code is working before communicating it's live to others, it's pretty embarrassing when someone else catches your mistakes.